 My kit included:

-Chicken broth can be used in stuffing, gravy, and risotto, etc.
+Chicken stock can be used in stuffing, gravy, and risotto, etc.

 I'm using this today for the pumpkin souffles, though obviously it can be used for pie and other recipes.

 Besides as a condiment, I like using this as a spread for breads, or maybe even cinnamon rolls!

 Here, you can see what the consistency of the pumpkin looks like.
 It really does remind me of fresh pumpkin puree.
 The container is easy to open, but there is no good way to store it once opened.

 The ingredients have been assembled.
 Since this is my first try at a souffle, I didn't want to be left scrambling for ingredients.
 First, though, you should prep the baking dishes by buttering four 8-inch ramekins and coating in granulated sugar.
 Place in a large baking dish and set aside.